rebeccabernie/StuPla-3rdYearProj/README.md

 # StuPla - ReadMe
 This is an independent project for 3rd Year Software Development in GMIT.
 The project (including Design Document) was worth 100% of a 5-credit module.
 The module ran for one semester, from January to late April.

-View the Video Demonstration on [Youtube](https://youtu.be/it6oKGZY2Kg) or download it by clicking "View Raw" on the StuPlaDemoVideo file(https://github.com/danielcregggmit/3rd-year-software-project-rebeccabernie/blob/master/StuPlaDemoVideo.avi).
+View the Video Demonstration on [Youtube](https://youtu.be/it6oKGZY2Kg) or download it by clicking "View Raw" on the [StuPlaDemoVideo](https://github.com/danielcregggmit/3rd-year-software-project-rebeccabernie/blob/master/StuPlaDemoVideo.avi) file.

+For the definitive guide on how to use StuPla, see the [User Guide](https://github.com/danielcregggmit/3rd-year-software-project-rebeccabernie/blob/master/UserGuide.md).

+The [Design Document](https://github.com/danielcregggmit/3rd-year-software-project-rebeccabernie/wiki) contains an in-depth account of features, technology behind the app and design methodology, as well as other useful information such as system setup/requirements.

 ## What is StuPla?